 For example, the Darlington nuclear reactor east of Toronto is comprised of four units and a 580 meter long turbine hallway that generates 3,512 MW of power, supplying 20 percent of Ontario’s electricity.

-While massive reactors like Darlington produce enough energy to power a province, small modular reactors (SMRs) use the same nuclear fuel on a reduced scale to generate electricity and energy for mining projects or remote communities.
+While massive reactors like Darlington produce enough energy to power a province, small modular reactors (SMRs) are different — put simply, they use the same nuclear fuel on a reduced scale to generate electricity and energy for mining projects or remote communities.

-Defined by the International Atomic Energy Agency as a nuclear reactor that emits 300 megawatts electrical (MWe) or less, SMRs offer vast potential with mitigated risk.
+Defined by the International Atomic Energy Agency as a nuclear reactor that emits 300 MW electrical or less, SMRs offer vast potential with mitigated risk.

 Small modular reactors: How do they work?

-While the general public may be unfamiliar with SMRs, they have been around since the conception of nuclear energy — think research and demonstration reactors.
+The general public may be unfamiliar with SMRs, but they have been around since the conception of nuclear energy — think research and demonstration reactors.
 Using the same concept of energy generation as their larger counterparts, SMRs are nuclear fission reactors on a much smaller scale.

 Nuclear fission is the process of splitting the nucleus of an atom into two or more smaller nuclei.
 As the atom is split, neutrons and energy (heat) are released.
 The heat energy generates steam, which in turn powers a turbine generator that then produces electricity.

 These small nuclear reactors are constructed in a factory using a base design.
-The modular design allows for them to be deployed independently or as one component of a multi-modular unit.
+Their modular design allows them to be deployed independently or as one component of a multi-modular unit.

 According to the International Atomic Energy Agency, there are roughly 50 SMR designs being developed around the world.
 The majority of these SMRs will have a mass production component, with the primary construction of the reactor happening in a controlled factory setting.

-Nuclear energy has long been touted as a green energy alternative, but unfortunately due to the quantity of uranium that large-scale reactors use and the complexity of the cooling components of reactors, there have been a handful of incidences where reactors have partially or completely melted down.
+Nuclear energy has long been touted as a low-carbon alternative to fossil fuels, but unfortunately due to the quantity of uranium that large-scale reactors use and the complexity of their cooling components, there have been a handful of incidences where reactors have partially or completely melted down.

-Most recent is the Fukushima Daiichi nuclear meltdown of 2011, which ranked as a level seven nuclear disaster, the same ranking as Chernobyl.
+Most recent is the Fukushima Daiichi nuclear meltdown of 2011, which ranked as a level seven nuclear disaster, the same level of severity as Chernobyl.

 However, due to their scale and the small amount of uranium they use, SMRs aren’t even in the same category when it comes to any risk posed by the technology.